 From Lake Griffin it is possible to make a day run to Silver Springs through the Ocklawaha River through the Moss Bluff lock.
 The Harris Chain is part of the Ocklawaha River Basin draining the State northward through the St. John's River to Jacksonville.
 Because the river is narrow and makes many sharp turns in the Ocala National Forest, the trip is not safely navigated in anything larger than an outboard powered bass boat.
 Lake Griffin water clarity is normally stained and varies by season and the amount of annual rainfall.
 Lake Griffin contains large alligators, but they are normally not aggressive.

-If you have any questions about Lake Griffin, the Harris Chain or Florida lakefront property in general, please contact us.
+If you have questions about Lake Griffin, please contact us.